Skin Tear Prevention

 A. Traumatic wounds from mechanical injury of skin

-B. Need to clearly differentiate etiology of skin tears from PU
+B. Need to clearly differentiate the etiology of skin tears from pressure injury

 C. Common in the older adult, especially over the areas of age-related purpura